alarm-redist/fifty-states/analyses/KS_cd_2020/doc_KS_cd_2020.md

 Precincts in counties which are split by existing district boundaries are merged only within their county.

 ## Simulation Notes
-We sample 5,000 districting plans for Kansas.
+We sample 5,000 districting plans for Kansas across two independent runs of the SMC algorithm.
 No special techniques were needed to produce the sample.